-One of the questions we often receive from our customers is about “localization” of Japanese companies.
+One of the questions we often receive from our customers is about the “localization” of Japanese companies.

-Promoting localization by appointing local staff on important assignments at overseas offices sometimes lead to difficulties in communication with the head office in Japan.
-However, it also has several advantages like higher motivation of local staff and ease to enter local markets.
+Promoting localization by appointing local staff on important assignments at overseas offices sometimes leads to difficulties in communication with the head office in Japan.
+However, it also has several advantages like the higher motivation of local staff and eases to enter local markets.

 Advantages of localization (examples):